hzget/hzget.github.io/math/proof_method.md

 PROOF:

-The equivalence is the following:
+Its equivalent is the following:
 $$\lambda$$ is not an eigenvalue of T if and only if
 $$\overline{\lambda}$$ is not an eigenvalue of $$T^\ast$$